Decision dynamics in investment committees: Improving venture outcomes - 05 Dec 2024

 At the same time, recent European research indicates major differences between US & Nordic VCs where only ca. 4% of Nordic VCs use a ‘champion’ decision rule and use a wider variety of other decision rules.

-Assistant Professor Erik Wetter will lead the session focusing on novel insights from a pilot study from interviews with 30 Swedish VC investors, clarify the distinct roles and dynamics of Swedish investment committees, and discuss whether these differences constitute a comparative advantage or disadvantage.
+Assistant Professor Erik Wetter led the session, focusing on novel insights from a pilot study based on interviews with 30 Swedish VC investors.
+He clarified the distinct roles and dynamics of Swedish investment committees and discussed whether these differences constitute a comparative advantage or disadvantage.

-This breakfast seminar is hosted by the SSE House of Innovation in collaboration with the Swedish Private Equity & Venture Capital Association (SVCA).
+This breakfast seminar was hosted by the SSE House of Innovation in collaboration with the Swedish House of Finance and the Swedish Private Equity & Venture Capital Association (SVCA).

 related events